fossable/goldboot/CONTRIBUTING.md

 #### Alloys

-An alloy is an image made from more than one mold (also known as multi-boot).
+An alloy is a multi-boot image.

 #### Fabricators

 Operates on images at the end of the casting process.
 For example, the shell fabricator runs shell commands on the image which can be useful in many cases.

-## Adding new molds
+## Adding new operating systems

 If `goldboot` doesn't already support your operating system, it should be possible to add it relatively easily.

-Start by finding a mold similar to your operating system in the `goldboot::foundry::molds` module.
+Start by finding an OS similar to yours in the `goldboot::foundry::os` module.

 TODO

-## Mold maintenance
+## OS maintenance

-Molds often need constant maintenance as new upstream releases are made and old ones are retired.
+OS support often need constant maintenance as new upstream releases are made and old ones are retired.
 Typically this involves adding new versions and marking some as deprecated, but occasionally upstream changes may cause breakages for us.